/

 1. Administrative burden

 Dealing with chargebacks requires significant administrative effort, including gathering evidence, filling out paperwork, and communicating with payment processors and issuing banks.
-This administrative burden can be time-consuming and divert valuable resources away from core business activities.
+This administrative burden can be time-consuming and divert valuable resources away from core business activities, which is why many small businesses turn to dedicated chargeback management tools and services to handle it.

 2. Strained customer relations